Best SaaS Accounting Software: 2026 Buyer's Guide for Growing Companies

 Pros:

-- Multi-entity consolidation with automated currency translation
+• Global capabilities: Multi-entity consolidation with automated currency translation across international operations.

 Cons:

-Pricing: Base license starts at $999/month plus $129/month per user (minimum 10 users); modules cost $300-$1,500+ per month each
+Pricing: Base licensing starts at $999/month plus $129/month per user with 10-user minimum; additional modules range from $300 to $1,500+ monthly.

 5. QuickBooks Online Advanced